cjripple/DH110-SEM1F/assignment01/README.md

 #### Severity Rating for Heuristic #5 - 3

-### #5 - Recognition rather than recall
+### #6 - Recognition rather than recall

-Because of the lack of consistency in the navigation menu, ([(See Heuristic #4)](#4)it is very difficult for a user to recognize which menu item options are listed, including submenu items.
+Because of the lack of consistency in the navigation menu, [(See Heuristic #4)](#4) it is very difficult for a user to recognize which menu item options are listed, including submenu items.

+> * *Suggestion: Address the Suggestions for Heuristic #4, and those changes will make the recognition aspect much easier for new and returning users.*

+On the good side, the content on the home page is simple, and easy to recognize right away.

+#### Severity Rating for Heuristic #5 - 3 (Same as #4)

 ---